Irritable Bowel Syndrome (IBS)

 IBS has no cure.
-You can control the symptoms of IBS by managing your diet, lifestyle and stress.
+You can control the symptoms of IBS by managing your diet, lifestyle, and stress levels.
 The treatment for IBS focuses on treatment of symptoms.

 The doctor may prescribe some medications to help you with some of your IBS symptoms.
 Some of these medications may include laxatives for constipation, antidiarrhoeals for diarrhoea and antispasmodics or pain killers to control abdominal spasms and pain respectively.

 Keeping stress in check by meditation and regular exercise may also help to reduce the trigger for IBS symptoms.
-Be close to your family and friends they can provide support and encouragement.
+Spend time with your family and friends because they will provide support and encouragement.